 The Asner Lab and Planet each bring something powerful to the challenge of developing a spatially explicit forest carbon indicator.
-The Asner Lab’s Carnegie Airborne Observatory (CAO) is the world’s leading research lab using airborne LiDAR (light detection and ranging) to assess forest carbon from the sky.
+The Asner Lab’s Global Airborne Observatory (GAO) is the world’s leading research lab using airborne LiDAR (light detection and ranging) to assess forest carbon from the sky.
 In 2014, the Asner Lab developed a high-resolution carbon map of the country of Peru and submitted the findings to the country’s Ministry of Environment.
 The map was notable as the first 1-ha resolution carbon stock assessment for a large tropical forest country but had two key areas for improvement.
 First, while approximately 5% of Peru was directly sampled with carbon-sensitive LiDAR observations, the remaining 95% of carbon estimates were modeled, based on the intersection of LiDAR data with Landsat and other coarse-resolution satellite inputs.
 Second, the map reflected a single moment in time.

 Planet operates the largest constellation of Earth-observing satellites in human history, collecting high-resolution (3.7m) imagery of the entire Earth’s surface each day the sky is clear.
 The Asner Lab is the biggest user of Planet data in the academic sector

-Intersecting Planet’s satellite data source with the CAO’s LiDAR allows our teams to do two revolutionary things: First, we are dramatically increasing per-pixel accuracy of our static carbon assessment for Peru: using machine learning techniques, we will develop algorithms to integrate the CAO’s high resolution (1m) LiDAR data with Planet’s optical image data (3.7m).
+Intersecting Planet’s satellite data source with the GAO’s LiDAR allows our teams to do two revolutionary things: First, we are dramatically increasing per-pixel accuracy of our static carbon assessment for Peru: using machine learning techniques, we will develop algorithms to integrate the GAO’s high resolution (1m) LiDAR data with Planet’s optical image data (3.7m).
 Second, we will animate this map in time, by synthesizing airborne data with a dynamic, high-resolution monitoring effort in nation-wide monitoring and reporting, creating a monthly updated, spatially-explicit indicator of stocks and emissions.

 The Erol Foundation